top of page

 12”x12” encaustic/ mixed media on wood panels

 The project was inspired by a close friend’s daughter (also a sweet friend), who one day requested to be addressed with a “They” pronoun.
 I am doing my best to make this mental shift, but I’ve been scratching my head a bit over the grammar.
 How do we reform a historically binary game into a nonbinary one, in a way that everybody wins?
 This question must be answered with artistic rigor.
 Ground rules are: 1.
 You can draw X, O, nonbinary XO, or neither.
 2. You can either fit your image into my narrative or create your own story.
 3. You can stick with the 4x4 grid or ignore it completely.
 4. Just have fun, laugh and play!
-I realize this might sound slightly creepy to anyone who isn't a neurobiologist, but even at Stanford, we've always had a "play with your brain slice" sign in the lab above our electrophysiology rig.
-According to social scientist/ professor Brené Brown, play is at the core of creativity and innovation, and is an essential component of joyous, wholehearted living.
 (Notice that Xs, Os and XOs have already won on the diagonal!)

 Brief explanation of my doing: